 They are widely known amongst this audience, which is significantly huge.

-Uh And of course, the remarks may make it beyond the bounds of this audience now, but uh when when they start revving up uh like they are with the Petraeus report coming out, believe me, uh we are not alone here, folks.
+But when they start revving up like they are with the Petraeus report coming out, believe me, we are not alone here, folks.

-We are not a little cadre or niche of the population who is outraged by this.
+We are not a little cadre niche of the population who is outraged by this.

 There are far more than you ever know who are feeling the same kind of outrage.

-Now, did a research here during the break because the the substance of Schumer's comment, and let's listen to it again.
+Now, a little research here during the break, because the substance of Schumer's comment, and let's listen to it again.

-Let's listen to it again because I want to I want to uh try to counter the the uh points that he is making here, which I really shouldn't even have to time spend any time on this.
+Let's listen to it again because I want to try to counter the points that he is making here, which I really shouldn't even have to spend any time on this.

 This is so outrageous.

-It is it is just it's insulting and it is demeaning and it is demoralizing.
+It is just insulting and it is demeaning and it is demoralizing.

-Here's what he said on the Let me be clear.
+Here's what he said on the left-hand side.

 The violence in Anbar has gone down despite the surge, not because of the surge.

-The Iraqis were gonna stand up, and it was time they started dying for their own country along with our guys and girls, women, that they were supposed to be able to defend themselves, which would enable us to get out of there.
+The Iraqis were going to stand up, and it was time they started dying for their own country along with our guys and girls, women, that they were supposed to be able to defend themselves, which would enable us to get out of there.

 He is trying to tear it apart and say, well, it's only because the U.S. military is a bunch of incompetent boobs and fools, and we got a lying president, and we can't trust anything they say.